 Because of the complexity involved in the economic calculations, a combination of the FEAT, PiRisk and a custom made spreadsheet was used for the economic analysis.
-FEAT, developed by the DPI&F FutureCane initiative, is a computer based economic analysis tool designed specifically for the sugar industry.
 Figures calculated in the FEAT program were transferred to the custom made spreadsheet to develop a discounted cash flow analysis.
 The marginal cash flow differences for each farming system were simulated over a 5-year and 10-year planning horizon to determine the NPV of changing across different management practices.